Musicals101.com

 b.
 Jan.
 16, 1895 (Corsica) - d.
 Mar.
 19, 1953 (New York City)

 Bordoni's starring vehicle One More Night (1931) closed on the road, and Great Lady (1938) was a quick flop, but she scored well in Louisiana Purchase (1940) introducing Irving Berlin's "It's A Lovely Day Tomorrow."
-After the failure of The Lady From Paris (1950), she had a surprising success as "Bloody Mary" in the national tour of South Pacific (1951).
+After the failure of The Lady From Paris (1950), she triumphed as "Bloody Mary" in the national tour of South Pacific (1951).
 Forced to withdraw from the Broadway bound Maggie (1953) due to illness, she died soon afterward at age 58.

 Braham, Leonora